5 Reasons Democrats Should Be Deeply Concerned About Black Voter Turnout In November

 Biden is coming out ahead of the president by 14 points, according to a recent New York Times/Siena College poll.
 The former VP is leading among women and nonwhite voters and cutting into support with white voters.
 But what about Black voters?

-Compared to Trump, Biden does lead by enormous margins with Black and Hispanic voters, but he has fewer Black voters than Hilary Clinton did when she ran against Trump in 2016.
+Compared to Trump, Biden does lead by enormous margins with Black and Hispanic voters, but he has fewer Black voters than Hillary Clinton did when she ran against Trump in 2016.

 Sure, Biden will no doubt win a large majority of Black voters, at least 9 in 10 of whom have voted for Democrats in recent elections.
 But Democratic pollsters said “the party should worry less about Trump winning over Black men and more about those who are ambivalent about Biden and the party,” Politico reported.